atxi/Polymer/README.md

 - `cmake -B build -S . --preset msvc`
 - MSVC: Open the generated `build/polymer.sln` and build in x64 Release mode.
 - The final executable will be in the `build/Release` folder.

+Compiling the shaders requires `glslc`, which can be obtained from [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).
 - Compile the shaders with `compile_shaders.bat`. `VULKAN_SDK` needs to be set in your environment variables.

 #### Linux